 channel.We invent new words and grammar as needed, and try to get other people to understand it.
 You can communicate the meaning of your words by doing actions (e.g. by saying your word for ‘stone’ while placing stone blocks).

-It’s totally fine to invent new words for something even if there’s already an existing pidgin word!
+It’s expected to invent new words for something even if there’s already an existing pidgin word!
 The language is fluid and constantly evolving, so it’s perfectly natural to re-invent words for things.

 One strategy is to come up with some words without meaning before a Minecraft session.
 Then when it comes time to play Minecraft, if you encounter a concept that you want to communicate, you can just pick from that list of words and assign it a meaning.
 You can also come up with grammar rules ahead of time if you want.